Skip to content

 You can also find all forms related to HVAC license applications on the board website.

-NC HVAC license test
+NC HVAC licensing exam

 HVAC Contractor Exams

-After you’ve decided which one of the HVAC specialties you want to pursue and built up enough experience, you’re ready to take on the exam.
+After you’ve decided which one of the HVAC specialties you want to pursue and have built up enough experience, you’re ready to take on the exam.
 After the technical component of each contractor exam, there is also a 1 ½ hour section on NC business law.

 For an H1-I contractor license, you need to pass an exam where you have 4 hours to answer 90 questions on: